MicrosoftDocs/sdk-api/sdk-api-src/content/winioctl/ns-winioctl-mft_enum_data_v1.md

 Contains information defining the boundaries for and starting place of an enumeration of update
-    sequence number (USN) change journal records.
+    sequence number (USN) change journal records for ReFS volumes.
 It is used as the input buffer for the
     <a href="https://msdn.microsoft.com/44d20401-a2ed-4756-9fda-878a24eab7c3">FSCTL_ENUM_USN_DATA</a> control code.
-Prior to
-    Windows Server 2012 this structure was named
-    <b>MFT_ENUM_DATA</b>.
-Use that name to compile with older SDKs
-    and compilers.

 ## -struct-fields